 Section 1.
 General Powers.
-The Board of Directors' powers and duties include establishing policies, setting and approving the annual budget, fiscal management, contracting for needed services, strategic planning, fundraising, ensuring that CHS will adhere to health, safety, civil rights, and disability rights requirements, hiring and evaluating a school leader, assessment of CHS's effectiveness in manifesting its mission, and such other powers and duties consistent with the South Carolina Charter Schools Act and the South Carolina Nonprofit Corporation Act.
+The Board of Directors' is vested by statute with final authority and responsibility within CHS to ensure that it accomplishes the student outcomes it was chartered to produce, and to make sure that the school operates within all required parameters.
+These responsibilities include, but are not limited to ensuring that school management implements and observes necessary policies, setting and approving the annual budget, exercising ultimate oversight of fiscal management and fraud risk management, approval of contracting protocols, and final authority over strategic plans.
+The Board of Directors further ensures that CHS adheres to health, safety, civil rights, and disability rights requirements, hiring and evaluating a school leader, assessment of CHS's effectiveness in manifesting its mission, and such other powers and duties consistent with the South Carolina Charter Schools Act and the South Carolina Nonprofit Corporation Act.

 Section 2.
 Delegation.
-The Board of Directors may delegate to committees, members of the Board of Directors, or others as appropriate such powers as the Board sees fit, consistent with applicable law, for specific periods of time.
-The Board of Directors may establish standing or ad hoc committees for such purposes.
+The purpose of the Board is to govern the school, not co-manage it.
+To accomplish its purpose, the Board will delegate authority for operations to its Executive Director as its single point of delegation, as well as hold the Executive Director accountable for the performance of the school within all applicable parameters.
+The Board of Directors may delegate to committees, members of the Board of Directors, or others as appropriate such powers as the Board sees fit, consistent with applicable law, for specific periods of time; however, the Board will not delegate authority for any aspect of school management to anyone other than it Executive Director, or their designee.
+The Board of Directors may establish standing or ad hoc committees for governance purposes, however, it will not establish Board committees for management purposes.
 The Board of Directors will retain any powers and duties required by law to be exercised by the Board of Directors.

 Section 3.
 Regular Meetings.
 The Board of Directors shall have the power to establish the time and place for holding regular meetings of the Board.
 The Board of Directors shall have the discretion to change the time and place of such regular meetings, or to make them more or less frequent, with appropriate notice.
 The Board of Directors shall comply with the requirements set forth in the South Carolina Freedom of Information Act, and any other applicable laws concerning notice and conduct of the Board of Director's meetings.